-School districts across the country are increasingly using online courses to expand credit recovery options for high school students who need to get back on track toward graduation, but the growing use of online credit recovery for high school students has considerably outpaced the research.
-As concerns mount over whether students actually learn in online courses, and as questions arise about how to best implement online credit recovery, there is a critical need for rigorous evidence about the effective use of online credit recovery for high school students.
+School districts across the country are increasingly using online courses to expand credit recovery options for high school students who need to recover credit after failing a course.
+However, the growing use of online credit recovery for high school students has considerably outpaced the research.
+As concerns mount over how much students learn in online courses, and as questions arise about how to best implement online credit recovery, there is a critical need for rigorous evidence about the use of online credit recovery for high school students.

 The study has two main goals:

 - Provide rigorous evidence about the blended-learning course’s effects on student outcomes compared with a standard teacher-directed course.